posmikdc/posmikdc.github.io/_projects/cond_permutation.md

 ## Introduction

 As members of the UChicago community, we are aware of occasional safety risks present.
 The University of Chicago's administration has responded to these concerns in multiple ways.
 One of them is offering students up to 10 free Lyft rides per quarter.
 This has made us curious whether there is a significant association between neighborhood of origin and late night taxi rides.
 We hypothesize that certain communities in Chicago, especially Hyde Park, are more strongly associated with late night taxi ridership.
 In our analysis, we account for data from 2014 and 2019.
+In the following analysis, we will be testing whether there is a relationship between late night rides and over 60 pickup locations, i.e. neighborhoods in Chicago.
+This results in a multiple testing problem.
+We generate p-values via (1) a proportion test and (2) via a conditional permutation test, attempting to correct for multiple testing in the latter.

 ```{r}
 # General wrangling